-Routine dental care is an important part of your pet's oral and overall health, but most pets don't receive the oral hygiene care they need to maintain healthy teeth and gums.
+Routine pet dental care is an important part of your cat's or dog's oral and overall health, but most pets don't receive the oral hygiene care they need to maintain healthy teeth and gums.

-At our Gillette veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams and teeth cleanings to dental X-rays and surgeries.
+At our Gillette veterinary hospital, we provide complete pet dental care for your animal, from basics such as pet dental exams and teeth cleanings to dental X-rays and surgeries.

 We also provide dental health education to pet owners so that they can take care of their pet's teeth at home between visits.

-We understand that finding out that your pet needs dental surgery can be frightening.
+We understand that finding out that your cat or dog needs pet dental surgery can be frightening.
 We strive to make this process as stress-free as possible, for you and for your pet.

 We'll do everything we can to ensure your pet's experience with us is comfortable and easy.
 We'll walk you through the details of the procedure and provide you with all the preparation and post-operative care information that you need.